-This area is perfect for those of you who mostly just want to stay in their accommodations and get pampered, maybe take a few trips outside.
+This is an ideal area to stay in Puerto Vallarta for those of you who mostly just want to stay in your accommodation, get pampered, and maybe take a few trips outside.

 Going to Downtown PV or Zona Romantica is definitely an option, and you can either catch a bus or call for a Uber.
 The latter option is definitely advisable for the night.